 - Currently attending a school, college, community or voluntary group which can provide a reference in support of your application

-- Unable to access statutory student support because of your asylum or forced migrant status, or a dependant’s status.
+- Unable to access statutory student support because of your asylum or forced migrant status, or a dependent’s status.

 Please note: Spouses/civil partners must have been the spouse/civil partner on the date which the asylum application was made.
 Children/step-children must have been aged under 18 on the date on which the asylum application was made.